dominic097/blog/proxies.md

 2. _Object.keys_/_Object.getOwnPropertyNames_, which uses \[\[**OwnPropertyKeys**\]\].
 Proxy can trap this with `ownKeys`.
 3. _Object.entries _\(an upcoming ES2017 feature\), also uses \[\[**OwnPropertyKeys**\]\] - again - trapped by ownKeys.
 4. _Object.getOwnPropertyDescriptor_ which uses \[\[**GetOwnProperty**\]\].
 Proxy can trap this with, surprise surprise, getOwnPropertyDescriptor.

+with the implenentaion , we can totally hide the properties of an Object.
+An Example